dramaqa/dramaqa.github.io/4_dataset.md

         For  understanding  video  stories,  especially drama, it is important to understand the dialogue between the characters.
 Especially, the information such as “<i>Who</i> is talking to <i>whom</i> about <i>who</i> did what?” is significant for understanding whole stories.
 In DramaQA, we provide these information by resolving the coreferences for main characters in scripts.
       </p>
       <p class = "json-description">
-        Here is a json example :
+        Here is an example of json file:
       </p>
       <pre><code class="json">"AnotherMissOh01_001_0109": {
     "contained_subs": [